Ferreirallan/Ferreirallan/README.md

 ## 👋 Hi, I’m Allan

-- Student of **technology**
+ Student of **technology**

-- Open to work
+ Open to work

-##  Technologies and Tools
--  Front-end: HTML5, CSS3, JavaScript
--  Studying frameworks and libraries such as React and Bootstrap

-##  Constantly learning!
-Currently, I'm improving my skills in **JavaScript** and studying **front-end frameworks** to develop modern and responsive interfaces.
+ I intend to learn and enter the technology industry, grow as a professional and contribute to innovative projects

 ##  How to contact me?
 al.portoferreira@gmail.com